Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Introduction

-PASAD utilizes the speaker’s physiological response for effective acoustic analysis, and it makes CWS vs. CWNS classification decisions using only speech information (detail discussion is in section \ref{Eval:dataleakage}); ergo, it is not a multi-modal sensor data integration approach, rather \emph{a unique speech analysis approach that leverages multi-modal information}, which means multi-modal approaches are not PASAD’s competitors or true baseline.
-However, for a comprehensive comparison, this paper compares PASAD with multiple multi-modal classifiers taking both speech acoustics and physiological parameters as input, and speech-classifiers only taking speech acoustics as input; all of which PASAD outperforms (section \ref{Eval-performance}). \emph{PASAD’s higher performance demonstrates that it can effectively leverage the dynamic nature of speech attributes conforming to the stuttering speaker’s situational emotional reactivity.} \item Our comprehensive evaluations demonstrate that PASAD is expressive and adaptive to speaker’s speech and physiological parameter changes (section \ref{evalua-gate-weights}), it utilizes only speech information in the class inference generation (section \ref{Eval:dataleakage}), it is generalizable to different unseen age and sex groups (section \ref{eval-age-sex}) and is real-time executable in resource constraint devices, such as jetson nano and smartphones (section \ref{real-time-eval}). \item \textbf{Datasets:} To our knowledge, no existing dataset contains both speech and physiological parameters of \textit{CWS} and \textit{CWNS}.
+The main contributions and empirical findings of this work are: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Classification:} \textit{PASAD} uses a \textit{Hyper-LSTM} unit that dynamically prioritizes the speech attributes taking the speaker’s real-time psychophysiology into account.
+Our comprehensive evaluations demonstrate that \textit{PASAD} is expressive and adaptive to the speaker’s speech and physiological parameter changes, utilizes only speech information in the class inference generation, is generalizable to different unseen age and sex groups, and is real-time executable in resource constraint devices. \item \textbf{Datasets:} To our knowledge, no existing public dataset contains both speech and physiological parameters of \textit{CWS} and \textit{CWNS}.
 We collected \emph{two first-of-their-kind datasets, `\textit{stress-speech} dataset’ and `\textit{narrative-speech} dataset’} comprising \textit{CWS} and \textit{CWNS}’s perceptually fluent speaking and physiological parameters in stressful condition and spontaneous narration task, respectively.
 The narration task is linguistically and cognitively demanding since the children develop new contexts and articulate them in speech.
 It may elicit different physiological responses in \textit{CWS} vs. \textit{CWNS} \cite{zengin2018sympathetic}.
-Two datasets comprise pre-school age $73$ participants ($34$ \textit{CWS} and $39$ \textit{CWNS}).
-Each dataset contains children's speech and their physiological parameters: electrodermal activity (EDA), heart rate (HR), respiratory rate (RSP-rate), and respiratory amplitude (RSP-amp).
-Notably, the physiological parameters of the datasets and their difference between CWS and CWNS have recently been published in our previous work.
-However, the speech content, which is the focus of this paper, is unique and yet unpublished; notably, anonymized data will be made public with the published paper.
+Two datasets comprise pre-school age (i.e., $3$-$5$ years) $73$ participants ($34$ \textit{CWS} and $39$ \textit{CWNS}) and would be made public with the published paper. \item \textbf{Visualization:} \textit{PASAD}’s unique architecture enables visualization of distinct speech attributes present in \textit{CWS}’s speech and their corresponding speech-motor-control factors.
+Such visualization would enable remote and real-time assessment of \textit{CWS}’s speech-motor-control and would lead to near-real-time personalized, just-in-time interventions. \textit{PASAD} provides deeper insights into the underlying mechanisms of stuttering and has the potential to transform the early intervention for stuttering.